Pat Hughes (sportscaster): Broadcasting career

+Pat Hughes filled in as a play by play man for Cubs games on Marquee Sports Network from 2022-2024.

-In April 2018, Hughes broadcast his 6,000th Big League Baseball game.
-This total includes Cactus League pre-season games, regular season, and post-season contests.
-After the end of the 2017 season, Hughes estimated that he had only missed five games for health reasons, despite undergoing three throat surgeries in the preceding years.
+In April 2018, Hughes broadcast his 6,000th Major League Baseball game, a total that included Cactus League preseason, MLB regular season, and MLB postseason games.
+After the 2017 season, Hughes estimated that he had only missed five games for health reasons, despite undergoing three throat surgeries in the preceding years.

-His usual home run call is "That ball's got a chaaaance...GONE!"
-On longer home runs, Hughes' call often includes the phrase "Get out the tape measure, LONG GONE!".
+His usual home run call is "that ball's got a chaaaance ...
+GONE!"
+On longer home runs, Hughes' call often includes the phrase "get out the tape measure, LONG GONE!"

-Hughes has announced 57 Cubs postseason games, more than any other Cubs broadcaster and has called eight no-hitters in his career, comprising those tossed by Juan Nieves, Scott Erickson, Carlos Zambrano, Cole Hamels, Alec Mills and two by Jake Arrieta.
+Hughes has announced 57 Cubs postseason games, more than any other Cubs broadcaster.
+He has also called eight no-hitters during his career, including those tossed by Juan Nieves, Scott Erickson, Carlos Zambrano, Cole Hamels, Alec Mills, and two by Jake Arrieta.

-In addition to Major League Baseball and Marquette Basketball, Hughes has also covered games for the Minnesota North Stars of the NHL, Minor League baseball teams the Columbus Clippers and the San Jose Missions, both football and basketball games of the University of Wisconsin, and basketball games of Northwestern University.
+In addition to Major League Baseball and Marquette basketball, Hughes has also covered games for the NHL's Minnesota North Stars, Minor League Baseball's Columbus Clippers and San Jose Missions, University of Wisconsin football and basketball, and Northwestern University basketball.